Starraider/devTypo3ddev/README.md

 (Attention: don't use "https://" !)

+## TYPO3-Console

+Use 'ddev typo3cms ...' to use the TYPO3-Console.

+### Flush all caches

+    ddev typo3cms cache:flush

 ## Defined commands

+### db-backup

+Run 'ddev db-backup' to generate a backup of the DB.

 ### db-restore

-Run 'ddev db-restore' for restoring the DB
+Run 'ddev db-restore' for restoring the DB.

 ### fileadmin-restore